cmgoffena13/ai-need-to-know/README.md

 ## LLMs Context has Limits

 There are limits on the context that can be **injected** into an LLM.
 This directly immpacts the ability of an LLM to be effective in highly complex environments & situations.
 This is a key constraint in the current AI Engineering landscape.

+## LLMs Present Major Security/Privacy Concerns

+LLMs are trained on MASSIVE datasets sourced from the internet AND most LLMs record and store the prompts given to it.
+This prompt data *can* also be utilized to better train the LLM model, which could expose prompt data inadvertently.
+Since LLMs change their prediction based upon **context injection**, this exposes a way to maliciously expose sensitive information.